top of page

 • After gathering all this information, make a pros and cons list for each college

-• Be prepared to explain why you are transferring now and why to this particular college, and what have you learned from your time in college.
+• Be prepared to explain why you are transferring now and to this particular college and what you have learned from your time in college.

 There are a few pros for transferring students.
-Firstly, did you know that your GPA and course load at your current college will hold far more weight than your high school transcript.
-This can be advantageous for some who proved to be stronger students in college than high school.
+Firstly, did you know that your GPA and course load at your current college will hold far more weight than your high school transcript?
+This can be advantageous for some who prove to be stronger students in college than in high school.
 Secondly, acceptance rates for transfer students have started to rise.
-In 2019, according to the NACAC’s State of College Admissions report, the admit rate was 61% compared to 66% for freshman.
-However, as you can see from the chart below comparing Transfer v.
-Freshman acceptance rates are starting to equlize.
+In 2019, according to the NACAC’s State of College Admissions report, the admit rate was 61% compared to 66% for freshmen.
+However, as you can see from the chart below, comparing Transfer v.
+Freshman acceptance rates are starting to equalize.

-The process to apply as a transfer student is just as difficult if not more than for freshmen.
+Applying as a transfer student is just as difficult, if not more, than that of freshmen.
 It can sometimes be an intimidating process with a lot of paperwork, not to mention transfer students do not get the support that freshman applicants get from their high school guidance counselors.
 Also, once they apply, there’s still a lot to consider.
-The student needs to readjust to the new schedule, classes, roommate, campus, social circle, etc. A major drawback to transferring colleges is the potential of losing out on scholarships and financial aid.
-This was the case with my daughter who was thinking about transferring after her sophomore year.
+The student must readjust to the new schedule, classes, roommate, campus, social circle, etc. A major drawback to transferring colleges is the potential of losing out on scholarships and financial aid.
+This was the case with my daughter, who was considering transferring after her sophomore year.
 Upon inquiring, we discovered that the $4,000 yearly merit scholarship she was granted by the college each year would turn into a loan if she transferred to another school.
 Needless to say, she decided not to transfer.

-To learn more about the ins and outs of transferring college, reach out to Cheryl at BestFit College Advisors so we can walk you successfully and without stress through this process.
-We welcome you to contact us at 207 229-8603 to learn more.
+To learn more about the ins and outs of transferring colleges, contact Cheryl at BestFit College Advisors so we can walk you through this process successfully and without all the stress.
+We welcome you to contact us at 207 229-8603.

 bottom of page